This guide provides a brief outline of the foreign company registration options in Australia.

 A representative office is not required to be registered with the ASIC, but it must register with the Australian Taxation Office (ATO) if the representative office has employees.

-The steps of registering a representative office in Australia consist of three steps.
+The process of establishing a representative office in Australia consist of two steps.

 - Establish a physical office location

-- Register with the ATO if the office has employees
+- Register with the ATO if the representative office has employees

 Comparison of foreign company registration options in Australia